 Moving to big bad London in the early 1990s, I was shocked to see the large number of homeless people sleeping rough under bridges and in squares in those days.

-What surprised me – naively – was that some of these ‘down-and-outs’ had been living incredibly ‘normal’ lives just a few months previously.
+As I learned more, what surprised me – naively – was that some of these people had been living perfectly normal lives just a few months previously.

 A sudden divorce, job loss, illness or a lurch into debt had set off a vicious spiral that eventually put them on the streets, as surely as drink or drug abuse did for the others.

-Nearly 20 years on from my wide-eyed self, I admit I now wonder how these people had left themselves so exposed to calamity.
+More than two decades on from my wide-eyed self, I admit I still wonder how these particular people had left themselves so exposed to calamity.

-Thankfully I’ve never faced such circumstances, so I’m not going to pass judgment on those who have.
+Thankfully I’ve never faced such circumstances.
+And I’m not going to pass judgment on those who have.

 But you don’t get off so lightly! 🙂

 If you don’t have an emergency fund – or a top priority to build one up – and you’re a Monevator reader, you’ve no excuse!